SimpliAI-Open/Graph_Process_LLM/README.md

-# Code for `Harnessing the Power of Large Language Model for Uncertainty Aware Graph Processing`
+# Harnessing the Power of Large Language Model for Uncertainty Aware Graph Processing

 ## 💬 About